ob-ivan/dropbox-proxy/README.md

 We remove authorization code because it can be used only once to obtain the access token.
-This also means that if you don't store the access token you'll have to go again to `http://<your.domain>/dropbox-auth-start`.
+This also means that if you don't store the access token you'll have to start over from `http://<your.domain>/dropbox-auth-start`.